Identity Access Management (IAM)

 andPATCH

-are only available for group owners as they do privilege escalation or degradation (e.g.,member
+are available for group owners only, as they can promote or demote roles (e.g.,member

 →manager